rupeshtiwari/coding-examples-javascript-user-registration-app/README.md

 ## First Time

+Before getting this project make sure you installed `NodeJS` in your machine.
+To confirm it is installed run below command on command promt

+ - Run below script to know Node.js Version
+        `node -v`
+ - Run below script to know npm Version
+        `npm -v`

 Open `command promt or powershell or visual studio code terminal` and run below script to get this project at your box

 - Run below script to download the code to your box